JQL/yii2-bootstrap4/README.md

       use yii\bootstrap4\Breadcrumbs;
 ```

-7. In the same file change the css in the Navbar as follows:
+7. In the same file, _views/layouts/main.php_, change the css in the Navbar 'options' 'class' as follows:
 ```
       NavBar::begin([
         'brandLabel' => Yii::$app->name,
         'brandUrl' => Yii::$app->homeUrl,
         'options' => [
-          'class' => 'navbar-inverse navbar-fixed-top',
+          'class' => 'navbar-inverse navbar-fixed-top', // ← change this line
         ],
       ]);
       echo Nav::widget([
-        'options' => ['class' => 'navbar-nav navbar-right'],
+        'options' => ['class' => 'navbar-nav navbar-right'], // ← change this line
 [...]
 ```
 **to:**